Oliveira Claims extra Special Win In MotoGP Finale - UrduPoint

 Oliveira still celebrated by carrying a Portuguese flag around his lap of honour.

-Australian Remy Gardner secured his first Moto2 victory in Portimao with Italian Eenea Bastianini crowned 2020 world champion.
+Australian Remy Gardner secured his first Moto2 victory in Portimao with Italian Enea Bastianini crowned 2020 world champion.

-Spaniard Raul Fernandez won the Moto3 race with compatriot Albert Arenas taking the title after finished 12th after a thrilling finale to the season.
+Spaniard Raul Fernandez won the Moto3 race with compatriot Albert Arenas taking the title after he finished 12th in a thrilling finale to the season.